 So far, we have explored nonlinearity in mean for exchange rate changes via in-sample analysis.
 We now examine whether the above nonlinear models can outperform the martingale model in out-of-sample forecasts.
-As the martingale test M(1,0) checks the null hypothesis that $E(Y_t|Y{t-j}) = E(Y_t)$ for all j > 0, we choose the martingale model $Y_t = \mu + \varepsilon_t$ as the benchmark.
+As the martingale test M(1, 0) checks the null hypothesis that $E(Y_t|Y{t-j}) = E(Y_t)$ for all j > 0, we choose the martingale model $Y_t = \mu + \epsilon_t$ as the benchmark.
 When several forecast models using the same data are compared, it is crucial to take into account the dependence among the models.
-Otherwise, the resulting inference is commonly referred to as "data-snooping" and can be misleading (cf. Lo and MacKinlay 1999, Ch.8).
-White (2000) develops a novel test for out-of-sample multiple model comparison that accounts for data-snooping biases.
+Otherwise, the resulting inference is commonly referred to as data snooping and can be misleading (cf. Lo & MacKinlay, 1999, chapter 8).
+White (2000) developed a novel test for out-of-sample multiple model comparison that accounts for data-snooping biases.
 We use this method here.